iizukanao/picam/README.md

 #### Changing the white balance

-The white balance can be set either via command line option or hooks.
+The white balance can be set either via command line option (e.g. `--wb sun`) or hooks.
 To change the white balance while picam is running, create `hooks/wb_<wbname>`, where `<wbname>` is the white balance name.

-For example, the following command changes the white balance to **sun**.
+For example, the following command dynamically changes the white balance to **sun**.

     $ touch hooks/wb_sun

+Available white balance modes are: off, auto, sun, cloudy, shade, tungsten, fluorescent, incandescent, flash, and horizon.

 #### Recordbuf